 The view expressed by the speaker(s) at this seminar are his/her own.
 No responsibility is assumed by the NACM Credit and Financial Development Division for any statement or information expressed or provided by the speaker(s).

-Ethics – It’s A Matter Of Choice
+Business Ethics 101

 Business ethics . . . . . .
 Is that a phrase like . .
 Military Intelligence? . . .
 Does corporate America understand Ethics?